 - Visit Netmite for android’s website here

-- You need to first of all download the Java app runner for Android to your device.
-Without this installed, no java app will run on your device even after you’ve converted it to .apk.
+- You need to first download the Java app runner for Android to your device.
+Without this installed, no Java app will run on your device, even after you’ve converted it to .apk.
 So, Download it now.
 Then install it normally on your Android device.

 - Get the .jar/.jad of your Java app on your computer and upload here.
 Or just copy the URL of your .jar/.jad file and paste it in the space provided on Netmite’s Conversion page.